nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 A : Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous LTNS home folder.

 Q: Why am I seeing `The person you specified doesn't exist` when trying to add an event?<br/>
-A : When specifying the Client that you're meeting for this event, this Client must exist in your client book first.
+A : When specifying the Client that you're meeting for this event, this Client must exist in your client list first.

 Q: Why am I seeing `This Event overlaps with another event....` when trying to add an event? <br/>
 A: When adding an event, it's date and time cannot overlap with another event!
 But fret not, we've listed all overlapping events for your convenience,